codeburnerframework/router/README.md

 > **TIP:** If your application has many RESTFul routes, using `only` and `except` to generate only the routes that actually need can cut down on memory use and speed up the routing process.

 ##Namespacing Routes
-For working with [namespaces](http://php.net/manual/en/language.namespaces.php) the mapper uses the buildin PHP namespace syntax:
+For working with [namespaces](http://php.net/manual/en/language.namespaces.php) the mapper uses the build-in PHP namespace syntax:

 ```php
 namespace App\Controllers